CCKennedy/minode-um/Switch.md

 #### 1. Switch control the screen show

-> If the switch is opened there will show a smile face on the screen,otherwise there will show nothing.
+> If the switch is opened the screen will show a smile face ,otherwise it will show nothing.

 > ![pic2](./image/Switch/switch-exam1.png)

-#### 2. Show something when switch is opened/closed
+#### 2. Show the switch module's status

 > When the switch is opened,the led screen will show a string 'Open'.if the switch is closed,the led screen will show 'Close'